Notei think this page is generic to sp/tp and doesn't require specific subsections, but maybe add a tp example?

 Running Benchmarks

-There are many control frameworks in existence today, and though they are all implemented with their own specific syntax and structure, they are generally organized in a defined, hierarchical structure, with a pass/fail type of status for each item.
-The control and benchmark resources allow Powerpipe to provide simplified, consistent mechanisms for defining, running, and returning output from these disparate frameworks.
+Powerpipe controls and benchmarks provide a generic mechanism for defining and running control frameworks such as CIS, NIST, HIPAA, etc. While such frameworks are implemented with their own specific syntax and structure, they are generally organized in a defined, hierarchical structure, with a pass/fail type of status for each item.
+Powerpipe mods abstract that pattern to provide a simple and consistent mechanisms for defining, running, and returning output from these disparate frameworks.

-You can also run controls and benchmarks in batch mode with the powerpipe benchmark run and powerpipe control run commands.
-These commands provide options for selecting the controls to run, the output format, and other options you may need when using powerpipe
+You can run controls and benchmarks in batch mode with the powerpipe benchmark run and powerpipe control run commands.
+These commands provide options for selecting the controls to run, the output format, and other options you may need when using powerpipe in your scripts, pipelines, and other automation scenarios.

 You can list the runnable benchmarks: